HusseinHamdy/Pizza-Sales-Dashboard/README.md

 # Requirements
 -	Daily trend for total orders:
-    * Ceate a bar chart that displays the daily trend of total orders over specific time periods.
+    * Ceate a stacked column chart that displays the daily trend of total orders over specific time periods.
 -	Monthly trend for total orders:
-    * Create a line chart that displays the monthly trend of total orders
+    * Create a area chart that displays the monthly trend of total orders
 -	Percentage of sales by pizza size:
-    * Create a pie chart that displays the percentage of sales by pizza size
+    * Create a donut chart that displays the percentage of sales by pizza size
+- Percentage of sales by pizza category:
+    * Create a donut chart that displays the percentage of sales by pizza category
 -	Total pizza sold by pizza category:
     * Create a funnel chart that displays the total pizza sold for each pizza category
 - Top 5 sellers